Mitsusuke Harada: United Kingdom

 By 1963, Harada had around 16 yudansha (students holding black belt status) at his dojo.
 At the time, karate students in Paris had heard of him and saved enough money to buy him an airline ticket to their city; Harada resigned from the bank, intending to take a year to travel before returning to Brazil.
 After teaching in France, he travelled to the United Kingdom at the invitation of Kenshiro Abbe.
 In early November 1963, he taught a karate course at Abbe's dojo.
 On 23 November 1963, Harada demonstrated karate as part of the National Judo Championships being held in London.

 Through the mid-1960s, Harada taught karate in the UK and Brussels.
 He founded the KDS in 1965.
 Harada returned to Japan for six months in 1967 and, while he apparently did not consider the journey fruitful overall, he did confirm a replacement to lead his dojo in Brazil: Arinobu Ishibata.
 Harada has been based in the UK ever since.
 The KDS experienced significant divisions in 1971 and 1988.

-Harada has also taught at other overseas clubs that were developed including: Canada, Estonia, Finland, Gibraltar, Israel, Morocco, Poland, Spain, USA.
+Harada has also taught at other overseas clubs that were developed including: Canada, Estonia, Finland, Gibraltar, Israel, Morocco, Poland, Spain, and the USA.